 The meadows also provide enough food and safe environment for different kinds of birds and the smaller animals, such as rabbits, Cooper’s Hawks, marmots, and pikas.

 The latter stick to the forested areas most of the time, though.
-These quick, mountain-dwelling animals can be seen jumping from one tree branch to another, too cute, yet too fast to photograph them during the hike to Cub Lake.
+These quick, mountain-dwelling animals can be seen jumping from one tree branch to another, too cute, yet too fast to photograph them.

 Ducks feel at home in the water, lingering mostly near the lake.
 Occasionally, moose get down to the shore to drink before venturing back into the woods.